We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Prescription retinoids are stronger and may be more effective than their OTC counterparts at decreasing the appearance of fine lines and wrinkles.
+Prescription retinoids are stronger and may be more effective than their OTC counterparts at reducing the appearance of fine lines and wrinkles.
 This means they’re also more likely to cause side effects.

 Your dermatologist may prescribe one of the following prescription retinoid treatments:

-Retinoids are promising products in the world of anti-aging cosmetics and drugs.
-Patience is key, though.
-It may take up to six months for wrinkles to improve after using retinoids, and you may not see full results for up to one year.
+As for as pro-aging products go, retinoids are showing promising results.
+But patience is key.
+It may take up to 6 months for wrinkles to improve after using retinoids, and you may not see full results for up to 1 year.

 If you fail to get the results you want after several months of use, it’s time to see your dermatologist — your best resource for all of your skin-related questions and concerns.